Inveniem/kustomize-storage-config-transformer/README.md

    2. Each PVC bound to its corresponding PV via a dynamically-injected `volumeName` attribute value.

-3. Volumes declared that reference the PVs in each deployment that contains containers referenced by the `containerVolumeTemplates.containers` key in the KSCT config, with its settings merged-in from the `mergeSpec` key of the volume template of the KSCT config.
+3. Volumes, declared in each deployment that contains a container that is referenced by the `containerVolumeTemplates.containers` key in the KSCT config, to reference the PVs; with the settings for each one merged-in from the `mergeSpec` key of the volume template of the KSCT config.

-4. Volume mounts declared in each container that matches a name in the `containerVolumeTemplates.containers` key of the KSCT config, with its settings merged-in from the `mergeSpec` key of the volume mount template of the KSCT config.
+4. Volume mounts, declared for each container that matches a name in the `containerVolumeTemplates.containers` key of the KSCT config, with its settings merged-in from the `mergeSpec` key of the volume mount template of the KSCT config.